Medical Device Cybersecurity Assessment

 Prof. Dr. Department of Biomedical Science

-During our cooperation, ScienceSoft proved to have vast expertise in Healthcare and Life Science industries related to the development of a desktop software connected to laboratory equipment, mobile application, and data analytics platform.
+During our cooperation, ScienceSoft proved to have vast expertise in the Healthcare and Life Science industries related to the development of desktop software connected to laboratory equipment, a mobile application, and a data analytics platform.
 They bring top-quality talents and deep knowledge of IT technologies and approaches in accordance with ISO 13485 and IEC 62304 standards.

 President & CEO

 bioAffinity Technologies hired ScienceSoft to help in the development of its automated data analysis software for detection of lung cancer using flow cytometry.
 Our project required a large amount of industry specific methodology and algorithms to be implemented into our new software connected to EHR/LIS systems, which the team handled well.
 They are reliable, thorough, smart, available, extremely good communicators and very friendly.

 ScienceSoft as a Responsible Healthcare Security Partner

 - Established quality management system for medical devices and SaMD confirmed by ISO 13485 certification.

 - ISO 9001-certified to guarantee quality performance and timely project delivery.

 - ISO 27001 certification ensuring full security of the sensitive data entrusted to us.

 - A top HIPAA consulting company in 2022, according to Atlantic.net.